Manuscripts submitted for consideration must follow the guidelines listed below:

 - Once the manuscript has been accepted for publication, contributors must sign the Copyright License Agreement for NCCU Scholarly Journals Online for the manuscript to be included in databases designated by the Taiwan Journal of TESOL.
 Authors will receive publication-ready PDF files and one complimentary copy of the issue containing the publication.

-Revised manuscript (such as R1 version, R2 version and so on) have to be submitted along with Responding to the reviewers’ comments and the corresponding revisions Sheet to show the reviewers what modifications have been made.
+- Revised manuscript (such as R1 version, R2 version and so on) has to be submitted as a clean copy with changes marked in red and along with a response sheet to show the reviewers what modifications have been made.

-We require that all submissions conform to the requirements of the Publication Manual of the American Psychological Association (Sixth Edition, 2010), which can be obtained from the APA Publications Department, P.O.
-Box 92984, Washington, DC 20090-2984, USA.
+We require that all submissions conform to the requirements of the Publication Manual of the American Psychological Association (Seventh Edition, 2020), which can be obtained from the APA Publications Department, 750 First Street, NE, Washington, DC 20002, USA.

-Spacing: Double-space between all lines of the manuscript, including the text, title, headings, endnotes, quotations, references, figure captions, and tables.
+Spacing: Double-space between all lines of the manuscript, including the title page, abstract, text, headings, block quotations, reference list, table and figure notes, and appendices.

 Pagination: Number all pages consecutively.
 Arrange the pages of the manuscript in the following order: